mieweb/docs/content/functions/system-administration/interfaces/device-interface-pft-system.md

 3. Select ok
 4. Select yes
 5. If this patient is not in the list select New Client
-    a.
-Fill out correct information for current client
+    * Fill out correct information for current client

 ![](../device-interface-pft-system.assets/a6a4ec6a1806267e0caa6d910dd75bbc.png)

 6. Select ok
 7. Select yes
 8. Select Perform FVC test
-    a.
-If a calibration has not been done on the machine that day, it will pop up a box asking if you want to continue with the test or do a calibration.
+    * If a calibration has not been done on the machine that day, it will pop up a box asking if you want to continue with the test or do a calibration.
 See instructions above.
-    b.
-If you want to continue, select yes.
+    * If you want to continue, select yes.
 9. Select Proceed with testing
 10. Check yes for any pre-test questions
 11. Select ok
 12. Make sure your PFT machine is set up correctly and do any patient teaching at this point.
 13. Select ok to start test
 14. Machine will make you wait 60 seconds before giving interpretation and between blows.
-    a.
-Once machine is done it will read plateau achieved and you will need to mark sitting or standing and acceptable or reject.
+    * Once machine is done it will read plateau achieved and you will need to mark sitting or standing and acceptable or reject.
-        1. Once marking select calculate curve
+    * Once marking select calculate curve
 15. Next select do another trial
 16. Select ok
 17. Wait 60 seconds for interpretation
-    a.
-Once machine is done it will read plateau achieved and you will need to mark sitting or standing and acceptable or reject.
+    * Once machine is done it will read plateau achieved and you will need to mark sitting or standing and acceptable or reject.
-        1. Once marking select calculate curve
+    * Once marking select calculate curve
 18. Next select do another trial
 19. Select ok
 20. Wait 60 seconds for interpretation
-    a.
-Once machine is done it will read plateau achieved and you will need to mark sitting or standing and acceptable or reject.
+    * Once machine is done it will read plateau achieved and you will need to mark sitting or standing and acceptable or reject.
-        1. Once marking select calculate curve
+    * Once marking select calculate curve
 21. Select done
 22. Fill out post test Q & A.
 23. Select ok